-Before arriving in Tulsa four years ago, Jennifer danced with several contemporary dance companies including BodyVox and Polaris in Portland, Oregon.
-While there she also studied with Oregon Ballet Theatre.
+Jennifer began her dance career in Portland, Oregon, performing with several contemporary dance companies including BodyVox and Polaris, and studying with Oregon Ballet Theatre.
 Jennifer danced and performed with Kinetic Images Dance Company as a principal member and was a soloist in several featured contemporary roles.
 Prior to this, Jennifer studied under Susan Zadoff at the University of Oregon and Eugene Ballet in Eugene, Oregon and was selected as the first freshman accepted into the professional core classes.
 She also was a company member of Dance Oregon and performed with the Eugene Opera Ballet.
 In addition, Jennifer studied at Danskervelt School of Dance in Copenhagen, Denmark learning the Bournonville style of ballet.

-After arriving in Tulsa, Jennifer became the Company Manager of Monica Huggins Dance Theatre and choreographed and managed the company under the Artistic Direction of Katie Feiock.
-While with Monica Huggins Dance Theatre Jennifer wrote, choreographed and directed “Project Alice” which was performed by the company in 2009.
-Jennifer is now Co-Artistic Director, Choreographer and Company Manger of Portico Dance Theatre and was bestowed the honor of being the first Chairman of the newly formed Living Arts Contemporary Dance Committee.
+After moving to Tulsa, Oklahoma, Jennifer became the Company Manager of Monica Huggins Dance Theatre and choreographed and managed the company under the Artistic Direction of Katie Feiock.
+While with Monica Huggins Dance Theatre Jennifer wrote, choreographed, and directed “Project Alice” which was performed by the company in 2009.
+Jennifer is now Co-Artistic Consultant and Choreographer for Portico Dance Theatre and was bestowed the honor of being the first Chairman of the newly formed Living Arts Contemporary Dance Committee.